dvorak42/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The KeyShareEntry carrying the client's public ephemeral key shared used to derive the ESNI key.

-record_digest
+record_digest_mac
-: A cryptographic hash of the ESNIKeys structure from which the ESNI key was obtained, i.e., from the first byte of "checksum" to the end of the structure.
-This hash is computed using the hash function associated with `suite`.
+: A HMAC value based on the cryptographic hash of the ESNIKeys and the client key shares, computed as described below.

 encrypted_sni
 : The ClientESNIInner structure, AEAD-encrypted using cipher suite "suite" and